Menu

 See our skill levels and ratings page for info on getting a rating.

-Social Play
+ALL Play

-1. Social Play is a less competitive style of play.
+All Play is a less competitive style of play.
 Advanced players play to extend the rally and do not attempt to win points with shots not returnable by the less skilled players on the court.

 Paddle Box Play (aka Paddle Play)